Azure/terraform-azurerm-avm-ptn-alz/_header.md

 ### Deferred Actions

 We are awaiting the results of the upstream Terraform language experiment *deferred actions*.
-This may provide a solution to this issue.
+This will provide a solution to this issue.
-See the release notes [here](https://github.com/hashicorp/terraform/releases/tag/v1.10.0-alpha20240619) for more information.
+See the release notes [here](https://github.com/hashicorp/terraform/releases/tag/v1.10.0-alpha20241023) for more information.